thriveweb/glass/content/post/insert-heading-here-3.md

 author: Tegan
 date: 24th May 2018
 content: >-
-  BTS with Amanda,Dani, Dan and Luke for the Black Ice Campaign.
+  BTS with  Glass talent Amanda, Dani, Dan and Luke for the Black Ice Campaign.
   Shot locally at Burleigh.
 ---